VIDA-NYU/auctus/scripts/README.md

 * docker_purge_source.sh / purge_source.py: This removes all datasets from a given source
 * clear_caches.py / docker_clear_caches.sh: This safely clears the caches
 * upload_dataset.sh: This profiles and adds a dataset to the index
+* report-uploads.sh: Alerts when datasets are uploaded to the system
 * dataset_to_sup_index.py: This creates the supplementary column indices after 5507ab47
 * docker-compose-cached-build.py: This is used by the CI to build images while using the Docker cache (works around docker-compose bug)
 * minikube-load-images.sh: This loads images built locally into the Minikube VM